 We get things started by taking the "old," less traveled road to city of Cochabamba, known for being the culinary capital of Bolivia.
 From there the real climb begins and the air gets thin, with landscapes of snowcapped mountains in nearly every direction, before we descend into the quaint village of Quime.
 We'll see our fair share of dirt roads the next couple of days, including riding the infamous "Death Road" from the bottom to the top, then climb some more until we reach the "La Cumbre" which sits at an elevation of 4,700 meters/15,500 feet, and then drop down into an expansive valley, home to the city of La Paz, where we’ll spend the night just a few blocks from the Presidential Palace.
 After riding through the altiplano (high plains) region, we'll arrive to the old railroad town of Uyuni, which resides on the edge of the largest salt flats in the world.
 We spend an entire day exploring the salt flats before pushing on to the cities of Potosi and Sucre, both of which are listed by UNESCO as World Heritage Sites.
 We'll get a first hand perspective of the life of Bolivian miners before we pick up the trail of the famous rebel, Ernesto “El Che” Guevara during his last days.
 To wrap the tour up it's a perfect mix of gravel and curvy blacktop as we wind our way back to where the tour began.

 We take the bikes on a 70km.
 (43 mile) round-trip practice run up to the “Jardin de las Delicias,” where we’ll encounter a series of breathtaking waterfalls on the edge of Amboró National Park.
 Hanging bridge, dirt roads, stream crossings, hiking, swimming, and a picnic lunch are just part of todays adventure.
-Back in town we’ll cap off the riding portion of the day with a ride up some curvy new slab to mountain village of Samaipata where we’ll spend the night.
+We’ll cap off the riding portion of the day with a ride up some curvy new slab to the mountain village of Samaipata where we’ll spend the night.

 We leave our quaint hotel in Samaipata and take the mountain route 360km up to Cochabamba, central Bolivia’s green farming valley.
 We’ll maneuver our way up a picturesque older highway with a mix of dirt and pavement riding.